 Features Of Halal Investments

-More specifically, Halal investing adheres to the following requirements under Sharia law:
+Halal investing adheres to the following requirements under Sharia law:

-- Cannot Invest In Speculative Stocks.
+- Cannot Invest In Speculative Assets.
 Any investments that may fall under the umbrella of gambling due to their highly speculative nature — such as highly leveraged stocks, options, futures, or short selling — are not permitted.

 - Profit And Loss Sharing.
 Lending money to a business as a form of investing is not allowed.
-Further, investors must be part-owners of the business they invest in, in order to share the risk as they would the profit.
+Further, investors must be part-owners of the business they invest in, to share the risk as they would the profit.

 - Cannot Invest In Certain Companies – Investors cannot receive profits from companies whose core business includes alcohol, tobacco, pork, gambling, weapons, and pornography.
 Sharia law prohibits these activities, including investing in them.